UBC-MDS/DSCI522_blei7_georgejjw_coco/src/generate_report.md

 ### Chocolate darkness and expert ratings

 Let’s explore the relationship between chocolate darkness and expert ratings.
-We would first treat expert ratings as a continuous variable, followed by analysis in which it would also be treated as a categorical variable.
+Expert ratings is an ordinal variable with more than five categories.
+For this reason, we would first treat expert ratings simply as a continuous variable, followed by an analysis in which it would also be treated as a categorical variable.

 #### Expert ratings as a continuous variable